edgedb/edgedb/docs/guides/migrations/guide.rst

 the scenes during a migration.

-Migrations in EdgeDB before the advent of the EdgeDB Project flow were still automated, but required more manual work if you didn't want to accept all of the suggestions provided by the server.
+Migrations in EdgeDB before the advent of the EdgeDB Project flow were still automated but required more manual work if you didn't want to accept all of the suggestions provided by the server.
 This process is in fact still used to migrate even today; the CLI just facilitates it by making it easy to respond to the generated suggestions.

-They took place `inside a transaction <transaction_>`_ handled by the user that essentially went like this:
+`Early EdgeDB migrations took place inside a transaction <transaction_>`_ handled by the user that essentially went like this:

 .. code-block::